cloudcreativity/laravel-json-api/docs/upgrade.md

 ## 1.0.0-beta.1 to 1.0.0-beta.2

+This upgrade changes some of the internals of the package.
+You should be able to upgrade without any changes, unless you are extended and overriding parts of the package.

+### Adapters

+The `related` method on the resource adapter interface has been renamed `getRelated`.
+This is so that the `related` can be used as a JSON API relationship field name.
+This will not affect your application unless you have implemented a custom adapter or overridden any of the internals of the Eloquent adapter.

 ### Relations

 In implementing the new `queriesOne` and `queriesMany` relations, we have re-organised some of the internals of the Eloquent JSON API relation classes.
 This will not affect your application unless you have extended any of these classes.

+### Validated Request

+The protected `isExpectingDocument` method has been removed as it is no longer in use.
+This will not affect your application unless you have extended this class.

 ## 1.0.0-alpha.4 to 1.0.0-beta.1